-Ellen Pompeo's Response To The 'Grey's Anatomy' Season Finale Will Make Fans Even More Emotional
+Ellen Pompeo's Heartfelt Post About The 'Grey's' Season Finale Will Make Fans Teary-Eyed

 When Grey's Anatomy wrapped its fourteenth season Thursday night, it was an emotional evening.
 Fans said goodbye to two beloved characters, Arizona Robbins and April Kepner, played by Jessica Capshaw and Sarah Drew, respectively.
 However, viewers weren't the only ones who found the end of the season moving.
 The show's star, Ellen Pompeo, posted a touching note on Instagram, saying goodbye to her castmates and thanking the show's fans for their support.

 On a bright pink background, the actor who plays Meredith Grey wrote,